jacobemmerson/CMPINF0010/README.md

 ---
 The program takes input from the user, getting their name and age.
 After, it will use that information and greet the user.

+## Installation and Use
+---
+- To install this, all you need to do is download the python file attached to this repository
+- To use this, you simply need to run the program and follow the prompts on your screen from there

 ## Code
 ---
 ```python